ronovar/bythos.github.io/content/tutorials/electronics-lab.md

 Dimension of Aluminum Alloy Base is 230x185mm.
 Standard Version comes With 4 Clamp Holder and Flexible Single Arm.
 Arm Length is 290mm and Weight is 620g.

+### ENGINEER SS-02 - EUR €40,60

+{{< click-zoom src="/bythos.github.io/images/electronics-lab-engineer-ss-02.png#center" height="60%" width="60%" >}}

+The ENGINEER SS-02 is an improvement on the classic desoldering pump.
+Its body is made out of aluminium and it is much more compact than other hand-driven pumps.
+It features a silicone nozzle tip which covers the joint for more directed suction.

+The inside of the body needs to be maintained by applying silicone grease.
+The silicone tip can withstand temperatures of up to 350 °C.

 ### FLUITIN 60/38/2%, 0,75mm Solder Wire - EUR €54,18

 {{< click-zoom src="/bythos.github.io/images/electronics-lab-fluitin-solder-wire.png#center" height="60%" width="60%" >}}